Trustworthy Elections: The Role of Electoral Management Bodies

 Notă biografică

-Dr Therese Pearce Laanela is Head of Electoral Processes at International IDEA, an intergovernmental organization that works with election authorities worldwide.
-Through her work with leading organisations in the field such as IFES, The Carter Center, UNDP and IDEA, Pearce Laanela has been deeply involved in the development of a variety of seminal publications, networks, databases and training curriculum on electoral administration, including the ACE Electoral Knowledge Network and the BRIDGE course package.
-Her hands-on experience of organising elections began with United Nations missions in Cambodia and Mozambique in the early 1990s and has continued with international election observer and electoral assistance missions in Africa, Europe, and Asia for organisations such as the OSCE, the European Union, and the Carter Center.
-Her PhD from the Australian National University uses regulatory theory to investigate trust in EMBs, while her Masters degree from Stockholm University focused on the intersection between political financing, corruption and electoral system design.
+Therese Pearce Laanela, PhD, is Head of Electoral Processes at International IDEA, an intergovernmental organisation that works with election authorities worldwide.
+Through her work with leading bodies in the field such as IFES, The Carter Center, UNDP, and IDEA, Pearce Laanela has been deeply involved in the development of a variety of seminal publications, networks, databases, and training curriculum on electoral administration, including the ACE Electoral Knowledge Network and the BRIDGE course package.
+Her hands-on experience of organising elections began with United Nations missions in Cambodia and Mozambique in the early 1990s and has continued with international election observer and electoral assistance missions in Africa, Europe, and Asia for institutions such as the OSCE, the European Union, and The Carter Center.
+Her PhD from the Australian National University uses regulatory theory to investigate trust in EMBs, while her Masters degree from Stockholm University focused on the intersection between political financing, corruption, and electoral system design.